JaviMGG/zelda-qtile-theme/README.md

 - Backend set to xrender instead of glx for lighter resource usage
 - Fading transitions optimized for speed

 If you experience slow loading or performance issues, these optimizations should help.
-If you prefer visual effects over performance, you can re-enable these features in `picom.conf`.
+If you prefer visual effects over performance, you can re-enable these features in picom.conf.

 ## Key Bindings